Matassa Wine: Natural Wines by Tom Lubbe in Roussillon

 Which brings us back to worms – they bring life to the soil.

 These invertebrates perform two functions that are important for winemaking: they digest mineral material that vines cannot absorb into something vines can absorb, and they take mineral matter from deep beneath the surface and turn the soil into a nutrient-rich hummus.
 This is both flavour and food for the vines.
+Secondly, as they borough, they aereate the soil, creating a sponge-like texture to absorb much needed water.
+Think Aero, not Cadbury's Dairy Milk!

 The diversity of soil micro-biology is complemented by biodiversity of plants and trees – with over 15 different varieties planted in & around the vineyards.
 These cover-crops provide shade, buffering the vines’ root systems from the fierce sunshine to reduce stress.
 A happy vine produces fruit with lower alcohol (sugar) and lower pH, i.e. sufficient acid strength for a healthy fermentation eliminates the need for protection against oxidation (i.e. zero or minimal sulphates).
 Worms & sulphates.